 Jump to any of the following sections:

-During the 2021-2022 academic year, University of California - Irvine handed out 423 bachelor's degrees in visual & performing arts.
-This is a decrease of 10% over the previous year when 469 degrees were handed out.
+During the most recent reporting year, University of California-Irvine handed out 373 bachelor’s degrees in visual & performing arts.

 | In State | Out of State | |